jacksund/simmate/tutorials/03_Analyze_and_modify_structures.md

 nacl_prim.density
 ```

 Note that all methods end with parentheses `()`.
 This allows us to alter the method.
 For example, get_primitive_structure() makes use of symmetry in its calculation, so if we do:

 ```python
 nacl_structure.get_primitive_structure(tolerance=0.1)
 ```

 the calculation will allow atoms that are nearly in their 'symmetrically correct' positions (within 0.1 Å) to be identiified as symmetrical.
+Note, we didn't have to set a tolerance before because there are default values being used.
+Some methods don't have defaults.
+For example, the `make_supercell` method require you to specify a supercell size.

 There are many other methods available for structures too:
 ```python